mindersec/minder/docs/docs/ref/cli/minder_profile.md

 ### Options

 ```
   -h, --help             help for profile
   -j, --project string   ID of the project
-  -p, --provider string   Name of the provider, i.e. github (default "github")
 ```

 ### Options inherited from parent commands